claudecodeguide.dev

 Custom slash commands you create with a Markdown file.
 No code required.

-A Skill is just a .md file that describes a workflow.
-Drop it in ~/.claude/skills/ and it becomes a /skill-name command available in every session.
-Put it in your project's .claude/skills/ and it's project-specific.
+A Skill is a .md file that describes a workflow.
+Drop it in ~/.claude/skills/ and it becomes a /skill-name command in every session.
+Put it in your project's .claude/skills/ folder and it stays project-specific.

 # Commit